isc-projects/bind9/bin/dnssec/dnssec-keyfromlabel.rst

 :program:`dnssec-keyfromlabel` generates a pair of key files that reference a key object stored in a cryptographic hardware service module (HSM).
-The private key file can be used for DNSSEC signing of zone data as if it were a conventional signing key created by ``dnssec-keygen``, but the key material is stored within the HSM and the actual signing takes place there.
+The private key file can be used for DNSSEC signing of zone data as if it were a conventional signing key created by :iscman:`dnssec-keygen`, but the key material is stored within the HSM and the actual signing takes place there.